kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

   "collection": null,
   "index": null,
   "metadata": null,
-  "result": <0|1>
+  "result": [0|1]
 }
 ```

-Returns the bit value at the provided offset, in the string value stored in a key
+Returns the bit value at `offset`, in the string value stored in a key

 Full documentation [here](https://redis.io/commands/getbit)